Languages of Finland: Territorial bilingualism

-The Sami languages have an official status in the northernmost Finland, in Utsjoki, Inari, Enontekiö and part of Sodankylä, regardless of proportion of speakers.
+The Sámi languages have an official status in the northernmost Finland, in Utsjoki, Inari, Enontekiö and part of Sodankylä, regardless of proportion of speakers.

 In the bilingual municipalities signs are in both languages, important documents are translated and authorities have to be able to serve in both languages.
-Authorities of the central administration have to serve the public in both official languages, regardless of location, and in Sami in certain circumstances.
+National-level administration has to serve the public in both official languages, regardless of location, and in Sámi in certain circumstances.

-Places often have different names in Finnish and in Swedish, both names being equally official as name of the town.
+Places often have official names in Finnish and Swedish, or Finnish and Sámi, both names being equally official as name of the town.
 For a list, see Names of places in Finland in Finnish and in Swedish.